ammaraskar/sphinx-action/tests/test_projects/no_errors/index.rst

 ..
-No Errors Test Project documentation master file, created by sphinx-quickstart on Fri Aug 30 17:07:56 2019.
+No Errors Test Project documentation main file, created by sphinx-quickstart on Fri Aug 30 17:07:56 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.